marutilai/Katalyst/README.md

 - **Ubuntu:**  `sudo apt-get install ripgrep`
 - **Windows:** `choco install ripgrep`

+## Features

+- Automatic project state persistence: Katalyst saves your project state (such as chat history) to `.katalyst_state.json` in your project directory after every command.
+This happens in the background—no user action required.
+When you return to your project, your session context is automatically restored.

 ## TODO

 See [TODO.md](./TODO.md) for the latest development tasks and roadmap.